The Egypt Game

 The Egypt Game (1967) is a Newbery Honor-winning novel by Zilpha Keatley Snyder.
 Set in a small college town in California, the novel follows the creation of a sustained imaginative game by a group of six children.

 Summary

 April Hall, the daughter of an up-and-coming film actress, is sent to live with her grandmother in an old apartment house in Berkeley, California.
 She feels abandoned and masks her grief with truculent sarcasm and Hollywood mannerisms.
 Her grandmother arranges for her to meet neighbor children Melanie and Marshall Ross, and they bond over "imagining games" and a shared interest in archaeology.
 April also investigates a nearby antique shop run by a mysterious and somewhat spooky old man known as The Professor.
 In the shop's storage yard, the girls discover a replica of the famous bust of Nefertiti, leading them to create a sustained imaginary game about Ancient Egypt.
+Some days later, April was almost killed but Professor saved her.